 General Partnership (GP)

 Two or more individuals or corporations, known as partners, come together to form Partnerships.
 The number of partners cannot exceed 20.
 If the number of partners exceeds 20 it must be registered as a company.
 Individuals and companies may set up a partnership.
-The partnership must be registered with ACRA and needs to be renewed annually.
+The partnership must be registered with ACRA and needs to be renewed up to 60 days before the expiry date.

 It does not constitute a separate legal entity.
 It can sue or be sued in the firm’s name but it cannot own property in its own name.
 The partners’ liability is unlimited and their personal assets are not protected from the debts and liabilities of the business.
 Each partner can be held responsible for the liabilities of the other partners.
 The partners divide the profits and the profits are treated as personal incomes of the partners for tax purposes and are taxed at personal tax rates.
 In the case of corporations it will be subjected to corporate tax rates.